 Tenbury Mistletoe Festival

-The Tenbury Mistletoe Festival takes place every first Saturday in December, when folklore and community come together in the heart of Worcestershire.
+The Tenbury Mistletoe Festival takes place on the first Saturday in December, uniting people through folklore and community spirit.

-Locals hang mistletoe outside shops during Tenbury Mistletoe Festival
+Locals hang mistletoe outside shops during the Tenbury Mistletoe Festival

 The crowning of the Mistletoe Queen inside the Pump Rooms